craigl33/knowledge-database/Connect-to-GitLab.md

 ## Initial GitLab connection
 To access the GitLab WebApp, Single-Sign-in can be used via Windows.
 Just as if you were accessing the intranet or Office 365.
 That probably also worked, otherwise you would not see this page.

 However, it does not work to establish a local connection to a repo.
 For this you can either use SSH keys or your own GitLab password.
-The second option is the easier one.
+How to setup SSH keys is described [here](https://python.iea.org/doc/getting-started/doc-gitlab-iea/sdlc.html#gitlab-on-premise-at-the-iea) by ISU.
+However, the second option is the easier one.
 Own GitLab password just means you set a password for GitLab, and this one will work for authentification.
 Your Windows password will never work.

 Then you can use your email (e.g. lukas.trippe@iea.org) and the password you set when git asks you for it.
 So with the first `git clone` command.
 This authentication only needs to happen once.